-Modality Name Description Hours Individual self- study Individual project The student will elaborate a subject proposed by the professor and write a detailed report to be submitted for assessment and orally defended. a 25 Group or individua self-study lTheoretical complements and exercises The student will resource to the sugested bibliography to complement the notions presented in the lectures and solve proposed problems and excersices.
-Both tasks will be logged on a notebook to be submitted for assessment. i
+Modality Name Description Hours Group or individua self-study l Theoretical complements and exercises The student will resource to the sugested bibliography to complement the notions presented in the lectures and solve proposed problems and excersices.
+Both tasks will be logged on a notebook to be submitted for assessment.
+25